stevecochrane/design-pattern-examples/README.md

 layer of classes so it's not always better than Factory Method, but it's useful for creating products that belong together.
 In this case there isn't a working example, because it would have caused me to create a ton of little classes for all of the ingredients.

+## Singleton Pattern

+Singleton is a type of class made to ensure that there is only ever one instance of it.
+It also provides a global point of access to that single instance.
+This can be a useful pattern for things like a registry.

+Multithreading can cause real problems for Singletons as it can create multiple instances.
+There are a few ways to handle this in Java. `SingletonTS.java` shows the simplest way to make it thread-safe: by adding the `synchronized` keyword to the public method that returns the instance.
+Synchronizing is not performant though, so there are a few ways to minimize that. `SingletonEI.java` shows a way to do that with eager instantiation, where the unique instance is immediately instantiated, which is guaranteed to be thread-safe.
+This is useful if the class is always going to be instantiated, or if the creation of that Singleton class doesn't have too much overhead.
+Then there is `SingletonDCL.java`, which shows a double-checked locking technique where `synchronized` is only used once, when first instantiating the class.
+However, this can be overkill if there are no performance concerns, and it isn't compatible with Java 5 and older.